 - Jam Band

-For some time I ran a monthly open mic night at my local bar, that's where the Crown Bar House Band and then Eklectik was born.
+For some time I ran a monthly open mic night at my local bar, that's where the Crown Bar House Band and then Eklectik were started.

 I've had my share of health issues, both physical and mental and for some time i'd lost interest in music.
-It's returning now, i'm happy to say.
+It's returning, i'm happy to say.